awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

 The wizard displays the default credentials, the credentials from the `AmazonCloudWatchAgent`, and an `Others` option\.
 You can select which credentials to use\.
 If you choose `Others`, you can input credentials\.

 For *my\_access\_key* and *my\_secret\_key*, use the keys from the IAM user that has the permissions to write to Systems Manager Parameter Store\.
-For more information about the IAM users needed for the CloudWatch agent, see [Create IAM Users to Use with the CloudWatch Agent on On\-Premises Servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.
+For more information about the IAM users needed for the CloudWatch agent, see [Create IAM users to use with the CloudWatch agent on on\-premises servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.

 In the AWS configuration file, you can specify the Region that the agent sends metrics to if it's different than the `[default]` section\.
 The default is to publish the metrics to the Region where the Amazon EC2 instance is located\.
 If the metrics should be published to a different Region, specify the Region here\.
 In the following example, the metrics are published to the `us-west-1` Region\.